xfiveco/chisel-recipes/search-custom-post-types/README.md

 # Search in custom post types

-_This recipe demonstrates how search can be expanded in Chisel so it searches in custom post types too._
+_This recipe demonstrates how search can be expanded in Chisel so it searches in custom post types._

 Imagine you have a custom post type _testimonial_ defined like in [this recipe](https://github.com/xfiveco/chisel-recipes/tree/master/shortcodes).
-You want to search in testimonials too.
+You want to search in the testimonials too.

 Create `[your-theme]/templates/components/search.twig` template for search form and include it in your theme: